pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 being processed.
 The "aggregate recorder" can be used for storing snapshots.

-The library includes in its :mod:`~eventsourcing.sqlite` module recorder classes for SQLite that use the Python :mod:`sqlite3` module, and in its :mod:`~eventsourcing.postgres` module recorders for PostgreSQL that use the third party :mod:`psycopg2` module.
+The library module :mod:`eventsourcing.sqlite` includes recorder classes for SQLite that use the Python :mod:`sqlite3` module.
+And the module :mod:`eventsourcing.postgres` has recorders for PostgreSQL that use the third party :mod:`psycopg2` module.

 Recorder classes are conveniently constructed by using an :ref:`infrastructure factory <Factory>`.
 For illustrative purposes, the direct